Equilibrium Refinement through Negotiation in Binary Voting: Discussion Related Work

-We show an application of endogenous aggregation games to binary aggregation with constraints, or judgment aggregation \cite{GrandiEndrissAIJ2013,GrossiPigozzi2014}, where individual ballots need to satisfy a logical formula, the {\em integrity constraint}, to be considered {\em admissible}.
+We showcase an application of endogenous aggregation games to binary aggregation with constraints, or judgment aggregation \citep{endriss16judgment,GrossiPigozzi2014}, where individual ballots need to satisfy a logical formula, the {\em integrity constraint}, in to be considered feasible or admissible.
 In case each individual provides an admissible ballot, the obvious question is whether the outcome of a given aggregation rule will be admissible, as well.
 Here is an instance of this problem.

 \begin{example} Consider the scenario in Table~\ref{figure:discursive_dilemma}.
-In line with the intuitions behind the example, we stipulate that accepting $W$ while at the same time rejecting both $F$ and $P$ is not an admissible opinion: if one wants to develop atomic weapons one should either import nuclear technology or develop it domestically.
-We can formulate this requirement in a propositional language as $W \rightarrow (F \vee P)$, making ballot $(1,0,0)$ inadmissible.
-All submitted ballots in the example satisfy this requirement but the majority ballot does not (Table~\ref{figure:discursive_dilemma}). \end{example} Paradoxical situations as those in Example~\ref{example:discursive} can be viewed as undesirable outcomes of aggregation games.
-Assume to this purpose each party to have the following goals: $\gamma'_A = W, \gamma'_B = F, \gamma'_C = \neg P $.
+Suppose we impose the integrity constraint $p \rightarrow (q \vee r)$, making ballot $(1,0,0)$ inadmissible.
+All individual ballots in the example satisfy this requirement but the majority ballot does not. \end{example} Paradoxical situations as those in Example~\ref{example:discursive} can be viewed as undesirable outcomes of aggregation games.
+Building on the example, assume that each agent to have the following goals: $\gamma'_A = p, \gamma'_B = q, \gamma'_C = \neg r$.
 Let $\pi_A=\pi_B=\pi_C$ be constant payoff functions.
-Observe that parties' goals are all consistent with the integrity constraint $W \rightarrow (F \vee P)$, and that admissible ballot (1,1,0) satisfies each of them.
-The profile in Table~\ref{figure:discursive_dilemma} shows a truthful NE that however does not satisfy neither the goal of party~$B$ nor the integrity constraint $W \rightarrow (F \vee P)$.
-However, this equilibrium is {\em not} surviving because party $B$ could transfer enough utility to party $C$ for it to vote for $F$.
+Observe that parties' goals are all consistent with the integrity constraint $r \rightarrow (p \vee q)$, and that the admissible ballot $(1,1,0)$ satisfies all of them.
+Given these goals, the profile in Table~\ref{figure:discursive_dilemma} shows a truthful NE that, however, does not satisfy neither the goal of party~$B$ nor the integrity constraint $p \rightarrow (q \vee r)$.
+However, this equilibrium is {\em not} surviving because, intuitively, party $B$ could transfer enough utility to party $C$ for it to vote for $q$.

-In consistent aggregation games equilibria that give rise to a voting paradox may not survive, whereas equilibria avoiding such paradoxes are {\em always} sustained by a pre-vote negotiation phase.
-But the key question is whether we can guarantee that inadmissible equilibria do not survive.
-The following proposition shows a simple sufficient condition.
-Let the integrity constraint be a formula $\ic$, and call an individual $i$ \emph{responsible} if $\gamma_i \models \ic$, i.e., if $i$'s goal logically implies the constraint.
-The following holds:

-\begin{proposition} If $\A=\tuple{\A, \{T_i\}_{i\in N}}$ is an $\N$-consistent endogenous aggregation game such that there exists a responsible player, then every surviving equilibrium is $\ic$-consistent. \end{proposition}

-In particular, if all individual goals imply the integrity constraint, i.e., the goal of each party includes an admissible decision, pre-vote negotiation will rule out all inadmissible equilibria and some admissible outcome is bound to survive.